Leigh Tonks

 My career choices have always been about engaging with people, and firstly covered many workplace areas, such as music, entertainment, travel, marketing and promotions.
 My desire to learn and understand more about human behaviour and connection led me to complete an Undergraduate degree in Psychology (2008) and then Postgraduate degree in Counselling (2009).

-With over 16 years expereince, as a Clinical Counsellor for over 11 years, I have worked extensively across:- not-for-profit, non-government, private business and private practice.
+With over 17 years experience, as a Clinical Counsellor for over 12 years, I have worked extensively across:- not-for-profit, non-government, private business and private practice.
 During this time I have supported people in the areas of:- mental health, neurodiversity, disability, complex trauma, being a carer, homelessness, education (primary, secondary, tertiary), grief and loss, stress, social (self-confidence, self-esteem, communication), friendships, relationships, bullying, health issues, career choices and personal development.

 PROFESSIONAL REGISTRATION